Image without caption

 • High dUSD Supply vs. Debt: Conversely, when there is low borrowing demand and more dUSD in circulation vs. the outstanding debt, lending rates decrease due to low utilization but rebates are rising again, leading to reduced borrowing costs.

 • Supply Contraction: More borrowers will then take out loans (to sell) as lenders start withdrawing dUSD.
-Eventually, the SMO mechanism could activate to initiate buybacks, decreasing the dUSD supply and its underlying reserves.
+Eventually, the SMO mechanism could activate to initiate buybacks, contracting the dUSD supply and its underlying reserves to stabilize the peg.

 • Cycle Repeats ☯️